Inflation -- who cares? Monetary Policy in Times of Low Attention: Optimal Monetary Policy

-What does limited attention, especially low levels of attention, imply for inflation volatility and the optimal inflation target?
+What do low levels of attention imply for inflation volatility and the optimal inflation target?
 For this, I solve the Ramsey problem for different levels of attention, namely $\gamma\in \{0.05, 0.1, 0.2, 0.3\}$.
 An attention parameter of 0.3 is close to the estimates for consumers' attention after 1990, and the lower levels of 0.05 and 0.1 are close to the ones observed since 2010.

 Figure \ref{fig:romp} shows the results.
-The average inflation rate under Ramsey optimal policy---the optimal inflation target---is plotted in the left panel and the corresponding inflation volatility in the right panel.
+The average inflation rate under Ramsey optimal policy---what I refer to as the optimal inflation target---is plotted in the left panel and the inflation volatility in the right panel.
 The blue-dashed lines show the results for the model under limited attention, and the black-dashed-dotted lines for the rational-expectations model.
 We see that the optimal inflation target increases substantially as attention declines.
-At current estimates of attention, $\gamma \in\{0.05, 0.1\}$, the inflation target is about 2-3 percentage points higher than under rational expectations due to the discussed inflation-attention traps.
-As the nominal interest rate is pushed to the lower bound, monetary policy loses much of its power, which can result in prolonged periods of a binding ELB, as well as inflation undershooting its target.
-To counteract this, it is optimal to increase the average level of inflation, which increases the average nominal interest rate and thus makes it less likely that the ELB becomes binding.
+At the levels of attention estimated just before the Covid crisis, $\gamma \in\{0.05, 0.1\}$, the inflation target is about 2-3 percentage points higher than under rational expectations due to the discussed ineffectiveness of forward-guidance policies.
+By increasing the average level of inflation the average nominal interest rate increases and thus makes it less likely that the ELB becomes binding.
 Indeed, the frequency of a binding ELB decreases substantially.
-For $\gamma = 0.3$, the ELB is binding 22\% of the time, whereas this value shrinks to 1.4\% for an attention level of 0.05.
+For $\gamma = 0.3$, the ELB is binding 22\% of the time under optimal policy, whereas this value shrinks to 1.4\% for an attention level of 0.05.